ryik5/BookLibraryManager/LibraryManager/README.md

 - Edit existing book details
 - Remove books from the library
 - Search for books by title, author, or genre
+- Store content of the book within the library
 - View detailed information about each book

 ## Technologies Used